PsyTeachR/msc-data-skills/inst/book/05-dplyr.md

 ## Window functions {#window}

 Window functions use the order of rows to calculate values.
-You can use them to do things that require ranking or ordering, like choose the top scores in each class, or acessing the previous and next rows, like calculating cumulative sums or means.
+You can use them to do things that require ranking or ordering, like choose the top scores in each class, or accessing the previous and next rows, like calculating cumulative sums or means.

 The [dplyr window functions vignette](https://dplyr.tidyverse.org/articles/window-functions.html) has very good detailed explanations of these functions, but we've described a few of the most useful ones below.